strapi-community/awesome-strapi/README.md

 ### <a name='Sapper'></a>Sapper

-- [Sapper Blog](https://github.com/malgamves/strapi-starter-minimal-sapper-blog) - A minimal blog example using Sapper and GraphQL.
+- [Sapper Blog](https://github.com/malgamves/strapi-starter-minimal-sapper-blog) - Minimal blog example using Sapper and GraphQL.

 ## <a name='PluginProviders'></a>Plugin & Providers